JonathanWbn/clipp.li/README.md

 This is a website which allows one to select a specific time range of a YouTube video and make it accessible under a custom slug.
 It's like bit.ly, but for YouTube clips.
 You can check it out here: [clipp.li](https://clipp.li)

-I've also build a Chrome extension for it: [Chrome extension](https://chrome.google.com/webstore/detail/clippli/bcnmhnmdkkonjeeaiobhkbmclbpdllmf)

 ### Stack

 The backend is a serverless Node API connected to a MongoDB database.